Probate Q&A Series

 Checklist: Managing a Mortgage in North Carolina Probate

-• Obtain and review the mortgage deed and balance.
+• Obtain and review the recorded deed of trust or mortgage and balance.

 • Perform a title search to uncover all liens.